-Operation of the boat between sunset and sunrise with the switch in the anchor light position is illegal.
-Running lights are required to indicate direction and rightof-way at night.
+Operation of the boat between sunset and sunrise with the switch in the anchor light position is illegal and may be hazardous.
+Running lights are required to indicate direction and right-of-way at night.

-To mount either navigation light, open the outlet cover 1/4 turn.
+To mount a plug-in pole navigation light, open the outlet cover 1/4 turn.
 Align the light connector with the outlet and insert the light mast.
 The lights will only go in one way so do not force them.
 Make sure the light is fully seated, and then completely open the cover another 1/4 turn to lock the light in place.